Amr116/challenges/TrustPilot/README.md

 		2. What is target characters?
 		3. Length of phrase.
 		4. Maximum number of each characters in secret phease.
-		5. How many words in secret phease (Three elements)
+		5. How many words in secret phease (Suggest: Three elements)

 2.